shoppad/takehome-test/README.md

 ## Submitting Your Code

-Once you've completed the test, please compress your files (via zip or tar) and return them as an email attachment in reply to your test invite.
+Once you've completed the test, please compress your files (via zip or tar) and return them as a link or email attachment in reply to your test invite.
 We'd like the code in your submission to remain private, so please avoid committing or pushing the code publicly.